KratosMultiphysics/Examples/multilevel_monte_carlo/use_cases/wind_engineering_CAARC/steady_inlet_monte_carlo/README.md

 An example of power sums and h-statistics of both time averaged and time series drag force, base moment and pressure field can be found [here](source/power_sums_outputs).

-We comment that a literature comparison with respect to [1] has been performed, to ensure the correctness and accuracy of our solution.
+A literature comparison has been performed to ensure the correctness and accuracy of our solution; we refer to [1] for details.

 ## Refrences

-[1] Braun, A. L., & Awruch, A. M. (2009).
-Aerodynamic and aeroelastic analyses on the CAARC standard tall building model using numerical simulation.
-Computers and Structures, 87(9–10), 564–581. https://doi.org/10.1016/j.compstruc.2009.02.002

-[2] Makarashvili, V., Merzari, E., Obabko, A., Siegel, A., & Fischer, P. (2017).
-A performance analysis of ensemble averaging for high fidelity turbulence simulations at the strong scaling limit.
-Computer Physics Communications. https://doi.org/10.1016/j.cpc.2017.05.023
+[1] Tosi, R., Núñez, M., Pons-Prats, J., Principe, J. & Rossi, R. (2022).
+On the use of ensemble averaging techniques to accelerate the Uncertainty Quantification of CFD predictions in wind engineering.
+Journal of Wind Engineering and Industrial Aerodynamics. https://doi.org/10.1016/j.jweia.2022.105105